PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

 ## Skynode with Vanilla PX4

-Skynode comes with a managed release of PX4.
+Skynode comes with an Auterion-managed release of PX4.
 If you would like to try a more recent PX4 flight kernel, you can install the upstream "vanilla" PX4 from [PX4/PX4-Autopilot](https://github.com/PX4/PX4-Autopilot).

 Upstream PX4 will generally work, with the following caveats: